flair.data.Corpus#

 [T_co

-A corpus consists of three splits: A train split used for training, a dev split used for model selection and/or early stopping and a test split used for testing.
+A corpus consists of three splits: A train split used for training, a dev split used for model selection or early stopping and a test split used for testing.
 All three splits are optional, so it is possible to create a corpus only using one or two splits.
 If the option sample_missing_splits is set to True, missing splits will be randomly sampled from the training split.
+Provides methods for sampling, filtering, and creating dictionaries.

 - __init__(train=None, dev=None, test=None, name='corpus', sample_missing_splits=True, random_seed=None)View on GitHub#